jayshozie/Flominal.nvim/README.md

 - Flominal is basically just a floating window working as a terminal.
 - I recommend you to use the keymap whether it's the default or your own.
+- You can toggle Flominal with `:Flominal` or with the keymap.
-- Buffer is saved automatically and reused, and can be cleaned with the FlominalCleanup command or its keymap.
+- Buffer is saved automatically and reused, and can be cleaned with the `:FlominalCleanup` command or its keymap.
 - When you open the window, either with the command or with the keymap, it automatically goes into terminal mode.

 ## Requirements

 - Neovim >= 0.7.0 (I'm not sure.)
+- [lazy.nvim](https://github.com/folke/lazy.nvim) (or any other plugin manager)

 ## Installation